aquaMetrics/kraken/README.md

 coverage](https://codecov.io/gh/aquaMetrics/kraken/branch/main/graph/badge.svg)](https://app.codecov.io/gh/aquaMetrics/kraken?branch=main)
 <!-- badges: end -->

-The goal of `kraken` R package is to calculate the mixing zone area, fulfilling these specific steps:

--   Assess the mixing zone area from IQI sampling results (DNA or taxonomic).
+The goal of `kraken` [R](https://www.r-project.org/) package is to calculate the mixing zone area from IQI sampling results (DNA or taxonomic).

 This package is in an experimental phase.
-The core algorithm for calculating the area is unlikely to change, but the functions, and input and output data structures may change.
+The core algorithm for calculating the area is unlikely to change, but the function names as well as the data formats and structures may change.

 ## Installation